devGnode/jno2/README.md

 ```
 ### .get(  void || *int* element )

-these function get, prev, next and first who're represented below : allow to browse children elements quickly of his parent,but not in deeply, for browse it in depply use **.child** or **.any** function.
+These function get, prev, next and first who're represented below : allow to browse children elements quickly of his parent,but not in deeply, for browse it in depply use **.child** or **.any** function.

 ```javascript